Juvenile Prison in Free Forms “Seehaus”

 One day in juvenile prison in free forms:

-The young offenders are separated from older prisoners in order to protect them from negative influence.
-They are housed in an old farm – the Youth Farm “Seehaus”.
+The young offenders are separated from other prisoners and the prison culture in order to protect them from negative influence.
+They receive the possibility to participate in the alternative to prison “Seehaus”.
 They live in groups of 7 students together with a family or house parents.
 Through a positive group concept they learn to take on responsibility for themselves, for each others and for the programme.
 The perspective of victims is shown to the students.
 Restoration, Community Service and Victim-Offender-Reconciliation-Meetings (Sycamore Tree Project) help the students to take on responsibility for their crimes and give a (symbolic) restitution towards the victim and the community.
 A change of life style can be reached best by a change of the norms and values of a person.

 In order to give a good foundation for their future life, the students are challenged in the following areas:

 - School: the students receive school education with the goal to get their High School Diploma.